ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

-# Video Streaming Latency Experiments
+# Microbenchmarks Experiments
-Experiments
-(**If you already have the setup for web latency and/or microbenchmarks experiments, skip to the client section**).
+(**If you already have the setup for web latency and/or video latency experiments, skip to the client section**).
-This folder contains the scripts for the video streaming latency experiments.
+This folder contains the scripts for the web streaming latency experiments.
 These experiments are executed on our testbed, which consists of 4 machines connected with a linear topology.
 The machines are connected with 10Gbps links, two of which work as the client and the server, and the other two work as NetShaper middleboxes.